Tracing the artists, genres, and sounds behind the music

 The Enormous Influence of Public Enemy

 How Noise, Politics, and Structure Changed Hip-Hop’s Center of Gravity Some artists influence what comes next.
-A few go further and influence how other artists think about their… Continue Reading
+A few do something bigger.
+They change how later artists imagine the… Continue Reading

 -